Sherman R. Frederick/Publisher

 ONE MORE THING

-(Sherman Frederick is the editor and publisher of Marinscope Community Newspapers.
+(Sherman Frederick is a Hall of Fame journalist and publisher of Marin’s finest community newspapers.
 You can reach him by email at firstname.lastname@example.org, or by phone at 415-408-1073.)